 AddRan College is one of the largest and broadest academic units at TCU — each semester, students from all majors pass through our halls.
 The college comprises 13 departments including criminal justice, economics, English, history, geography, modern languages, philosophy, political science, religion, sociology and anthropology, and Spanish.
 The Air Force and Army ROTC programs are also part of our college.

-The Center for Texas Studies, the New Media Writing Studio, and the Center for Urban Studies provide instructional and scholarly activities and programs for the entire TCU community.
+The Center for Texas Studies, the Center for Digital Expression, and the Center for Urban Studies provide instructional and scholarly activities and programs for the entire TCU community.

-- Interdisciplinary programs such as African-American and Africana studies, Asian studies, British and Colonial/post-Colonial studies, classical studies and Latina/Latino studies.
+- Interdisciplinary programs such as Asian studies, British and Colonial/post-Colonial studies, classical studies and digital culture and data analytics.

-- Graduate degrees are offered in the departments of criminal justice, English, history and geography.
+- Graduate degrees are offered in the departments of criminal justice, English and history.

 At AddRan College, students learn from and work alongside imaginative and innovative professors.
 Our approximately 150 full-time faculty members are dedicated to TCU’s teacher-scholar model, providing meaningful learning experiences both inside and outside the classroom.
 Many AddRan faculty are nationally or internationally recognized in their respective disciplines and use their research and creative activity to instill in our students the excitement that comes from critical inquiry and curiosity.View Faculty and Staff

 Expand your horizons with study abroad opportunities in more than 50 countries, plus service-learning trips overseas and internships around the globe.
 In addition to TCU’s semester, summer and short-term programs, AddRan students also can study abroad in faculty-led summer programs, such as crime and justice in Scandinavia, and political life of Central Europe: Study in Budapest, Prague and Vienna.
 Learn more.